min2ha/ukwa-site/content/target/46798/index.en.md

   "subject": "Brexit"
 }

-# House of Lords Hansard: 03 November 2016: Brexit: Impact on Universities and Scientific Research

 The House of Lords takes note of the potential impact of the United Kingdom’s withdrawal from the European Union on funding for universities and scientific research.